You are currently viewing Copier Power Consumption Calculation

 You can add up the three values to arrive at the total printer power consumption at your office or home.

 If you wish to know more about power consumption, you can contact your printer’s manufacturer.
-If your printer is leased, you can contact your local leasing company.
+Contact your local leasing company if you lease your printer.
 For example, if you have a copier in Baltimore, you can contact Baltimore (410) 220-5299.
-They can assist you with copier lease in Baltimore, copier rental in Baltimore, and copier repair in Baltimore.
+They can assist you with copier lease in Baltimore, copier rental in Baltimore, and copier repair in Baltimore